-In accordance with the Foreign Enterprise Law applicable to the companies in the People's Republic of China ("PRC"), the subsidiaries and the joint venture's subsidiary in PRC are required to make appropriation to a Statutory Reserve Fund ("SRF").
+In accordance with the Foreign Enterprise Law applicable to the companies in the PRC, the subsidiaries and the joint venture's subsidiary in PRC are required to make appropriation to a Statutory Reserve Fund ("SRF").
 At least 10% of the statutory profits after tax as determined in accordance with the applicable PRC accounting standards and regulations must be allocated to the SRF until the cumulative total of the SRF reaches 50% of the entity's registered capital.
 Subject to approval from the relevant PRC authorities, the SRF may be used to offset any accumulated losses or increase the registered capital of the entity.
 The SRF is not available for dividend distribution to shareholders.

-(c) Restricted Share Plan reserve
+[c] Restricted Share Plan reserve